apache/beam/website/src/contribute/index.md

 ## Submitting your first code change

+Below is a tutorial for contributing code to Beam, covering our tools and typical process in detail.

+### Connect with the Beam community

 1. Consider subscribing to the [dev@ mailing list]({{ site.baseurl}}/community/contact-us/), especially if you plan to make more than one change or the change will be large.
 All decisions happen on the public dev list.
-1. Create an account on [Beam issue tracker (JIRA)](https://issues.apache.org/jira/projects/BEAM/issues).
 1. (Optionally) Join the [#beam channel of the ASF slack]({{ site.baseurl}}/community/contact-us/).
+1. Create an account on [Beam issue tracker (JIRA)](https://issues.apache.org/jira/projects/BEAM/issues) (anyone can do this).

+### Share your intent

 1. Find or create an issue in the [Beam issue tracker (JIRA)](https://issues.apache.org/jira/projects/BEAM/issues).
+   Tracking your work in an issue will avoid duplicated or conflicting work, and provide a place for notes.
+Later, your pull request will be linked to the issue as well.
-   All changes should be tracked in an issue and referenced by the pull request.
-For a list of open starter tasks, check [https://s.apache.org/beam-starter-tasks](https://s.apache.org/beam-starter-tasks).
+1. If you want to get involved but don't have a project in mind, check our list of open starter tasks, [https://s.apache.org/beam-starter-tasks](https://s.apache.org/beam-starter-tasks).
 1. Assign the issue to yourself.
 To get the permission to do so, email the [dev@ mailing list]({{ site.baseurl }}/community/contact-us)